 You may choose to build a deck in a style that blends with the house, or you may prefer to make your deck a clearly different place, emphasizing its outdoorsy ambience.
 Where the deck steps down to meet the yard, it often looks and feels best to have some transitional materials, rather than simply stepping off to the grass yard.
 Stone, pavers, and bricks almost always look handsome next to a deck, whether it is built of natural wood or manmade materials.
 A deck-and-patio combination is a surefire winner.

 9) The Vertical Elements

 We think of a deck as basically a floor, but it’s the upright components—the railing, skirting, and overhead structures—that actually make the most visual impact.
 There are a dizzying array of railing designs and components to choose among; take your time to choose a railing that suits you perfectly.
 If a deck is raised, you may want to install decorative skirting to cover its underside.
 If there is enough room for a patio below, consider installing a stay-dry system, so the patio can be a retreat during rainfalls.
-Check out our exciting deck railing and lighting products for sale in our online cart.

 10) Overheads, Planters, and Benches